Beauty, loss and their ‘side-by-side-ness’

 Self-disclosure is nuanced: I am not discussing here sharing ‘stats’ like whether I have a partner or siblings, but how I am impacted by another.
 It is possible to create intimacy – like the kind I have with clients – without in some ways sharing many ‘facts’ at all.

-Content: I may feel easy sharing my political persuasion but less so talking about how I feel about my beloveds – the latter is more personal to me.
+What kind of content might I share with clients?
+I may feel easy sharing my political persuasion but less so talking about how I feel about my beloveds – the latter is more personal to me.
 The nature of the content impacts my choices around disclosure, naturally.

 Disclose on your terms (mainly)

-Some friends have found me positively guarded.
+Some have found me positively guarded.
 Others have found me overwhelmingly open.
 I don’t know if it makes a difference that the latter experience has been with British friends.
 I have felt pulls in both directions: both to be more open and to be more contained.

 In the absence of disclosure: are your fantasies helping you?